NathanPerrine/My_Flask_Starter/ReadMe.txt

 Step 7: templates / base.html
 ---- Edit Title
+	---- Change base.html title tag to your name
 ---- Edit Nav Bar
     ---- Currently is set to bootstrap navbar - light, bottom border, collapses on small screens
     ---- Separates the sign up / login / logout to the right of the page
     ---- Has several jinja is authenticated checks to change the navbar options
+	---- Update brand name, and name of links when you have them, if not needed remove the a-tag

 Step x: Blueprints